baiway/monzo-personal-finance-dashboard/README.md

 python3 test.py
 ```

 When the app runs successfully, a browser window will open and ask for the email address associated with your Monzo account.
 Enter your email address.
 You'll then receive an email with a 'magic link' that you use to authenticate the app.
 Click on this link.
 It will redirect to a webpage that says something like "This site can’t be reached".
 This makes sense - we haven't created the webpage yet! (we'll do this later) The URL is still helpful though.
 Copy & paste the redirect URL into your terminal.
-You should then see your access token and 'who am I' response printed to the screen.
+You should then see the outputs of various API calls in your terminal (WHOAMI, accounts, current balance, and first few transactions).

 ## To-do list for Jack
 - Try to run the code
 - Ensure you understand every line and each step in the installation process
-- Attempt to get some transaction data using Monzo's API
+- ~~Attempt to get some transaction data using Monzo's API~~
 - Attempt to save transaction data to file (e.g. using an SQL database)
 - Create a more helpful redirect page (you may wish to use Flask here)
+- In the setup stage on [https://developers.monzo.com/](https://developers.monzo.com/), it may be worth us using a "confidential" client instead.
+This way, we'll be able to refresh our access tokens rather than re-authenticating.
+For details, see the [Refreshing access](https://docs.monzo.com/#refreshing-access) section of Monzo's API docs.